Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 * return type $R$
 * body $b$

 and extends the rules for a simple function declaration w.r.t. type parameter list.

-TODO(type parameters)
+Further details are described [here][Declarations with type parameters].

 #### Named, positional and default parameters